TERREMEMBER/znbase/docs/content/stable/admin/yb-ctl.md

 ##### --require_clock_sync

-Specifies whether YugabyteDB requires clock synchronization between the nodes in the cluster.
+Specifies whether ZNbaseDB requires clock synchronization between the nodes in the cluster.

 Default: `false`

 ##### --listen_ip

  Specifies the IP address, or port, for a 1-node cluster to listen on.
-To enable external access of the YugabyteDB APIs and administration ports, set the value to `0.0.0.0`.
+To enable external access of the ZNbaseDB APIs and administration ports, set the value to `0.0.0.0`.
 Note that this flag is not applicable to multi-node clusters.

 Default: `127.0.0.1`